dotnet/roslyn/docs/features/incremental-generators.cookbook.md

                     """);
                 foreach (IPropertySymbol interfaceProperty in interfaceProperties)
                 {
-                    //Check if property has a setter
-                    string setter = interfaceProperty.SetMethod is null
+                    // Check if property has a setter string setter = interfaceProperty.SetMethod is null
                         ? string.Empty
                         : "set; ";